nyron fix

 - You've manually edited

-nyron.config.tsand added/removed projects - You suspect inconsistencies between your config and metadata files
+nyron.config.tsand added/removed projects - You suspect inconsistencies between config and metadata files

 - You're getting errors from other Nyron commands